Small-time expansions for local jump-diffusion models with infinite jump activity: Probabilistic tools

-\end{proposition} \begin{proof} {Let be the martingale part of $Y_t$.
+be the martingale part of $Y_t$.
 It is clear that ${V_t}$ is a martingale with its jumps bounded by $S$.
 Moreover, in light of the boundedness of $\bar\sigma$ and $\bar\gamma$, {its} quadratic variation satisfies ${\langle V, V\rangle_t}\leq kt$, for some constant $k$.
-By {equation (9) in \cite{LM}}, we have
+By {equation (9) in Lepeltier and Marchal \cite{LM}}, we have